shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I thought we were happy.”
 Ersie turned away and ran.
 She found a tree to sit under and buried her face in her knees, pouring tears over them.

 [Majestra interacting with muddy, or ersie coming back to wolf village]

+[this scene might come before or in place of a previous scene]

+Ersatzica dug up the boots and unwrapped them.
+“I’m here”

+The blue glimmer in the boots hugged her back.

+She put them on and latched them.
+“You’re Pantrinome, right?”
+She said silently.

+The boots flashed blue.

+“It’s good to meet you.
+I’ve learned a lot about you.”

+Ersatzica opened the locket to turn invisible.
+She walked normally to the cave entrance where the cats were hiding.
+“Great Uncle Yotleph, please extend your invisibility protection to whoever I hold.”
+I’m going to kidnap Fisher if Auntie Seamstress won’t let him go with me.

+But when she got to the entrance, she heard them talking.

+“I just got word from a messenger,” Fisher said, out of breath from running.
+“The beavers are building a damn for us.”
+He panted a bit.

+“And?”
+Auntie Seamstress asked.

+“They’re planning on drying up the river.
+When the river stops running, the army will arrive.”

+“How many days away is the army?”

+”About 5.”

+I always knew they were coming, but this soon?
+I have to warn the others!
+I thought the river would hold them back, but with this news, I’m not sure if we can hold them off long enough to survive.
+Ersatzica ran to the river.
+But how am I going to tell them as a cat?
+I’ll have to find the deer village by myself.
+Or, maybe Nephalie knows where the deer village is?

+With the help of Nosalen’s foot, she easily crossed the river on an ice bridge.
+The boots slipped a little on the ice, but it wasn’t anything she couldn’t handle.

+Invisible and quiet, she snook into the wolf village.
+She searched around for Nephalie.
+She found her fixing a building by herself.

+Unlatching the boots, she whispered, “Nephalie!”

+“What?
+Who’s there?”
+Nephalie looked up from her task.

+Ersatzica closed the locket to reveal herself.
+“Don’t scream, it’s me, Ersatzica.”

+“So you are a cat?”

+“…it’s complicated.”

+“When is it not?”
+She went back to fixing the building.

+“And that’s why I need your help.”

+“I can’t turn you into a wolf, Ersatzica.”

+“I understand.
+But I’m hoping that kay... kay-raneario?”

+“queRenari-Ko?”

+“Yeah, her!
+I’m hoping she can.
+You know her?”

+“Yeah we visit Adavin every year.
+But she won’t turn you into a wolf just because you want her to.”

+“What if I need her to?”

+“Do you?”

+“Yes, of course.”

+“Hand me that brick.”
+She pointed to a brick well within her reach.

+Ersatzica obliged, putting it down where Nephalie gestured her to.
+“So, can you help me get there?”

+Nephalie finished up her task.
+“Here, take this.”
+She gave Ersatzica the hoof clipping from the job.
+Dusting off her hoof hands, she thought out loud, “I’m really don’t want to, but I suppose I can help.”

+“Oh thank you, Nephalie!”

+“Don’t get too excited, this counts as your request for the week.”

+“I understand.”

+“Follow me.”
+Nephalie led (invisible) Ersatzica to the deer barracks.
+There was no one there at the moment.
+It was structured much like the wolf barracks, but some space had been carved out for a pedestal on which sat a pair of decorated antlers.
+They were attached to together at the base, and curved around an imaginary lens to form something one could look through.

+“Is this the shrine to your god?”

+“Goddess.”
+Nephalie corrected.
+“But no, this is the Antlers of Truth, a sacred heirloom that helps us remember who we are.
+Or at least, a copy of it.”

+“Does it lead the way to Adavin?”

+“No, but it does something important.”
+She lifted it and held it like a magnifying glass over Ersatzica.
+“You see, queRenari-Ko, the leader of Adavin, will only transform those who need to it become their true self.”

+“And my true self is a wolf.
+So she’ll help me, right?”

+Nephalie looked through the antlers at her own arm.
+“Hmmm.”
+She gave the antlers to Ersatzica.
+“Careful with these now, but look at the pedestal.”

+Ersatzica looked at the pedestal with her own eyes.
+It was basically a stretched piece of rock, as if the stone tiles that made up the floor were goo that had been stretched up into a new shape and then left to dry.
+Then she looked at the pedestal through the antlers.
+The pedestal wasn’t there at all, just the stone tiles that had made it up.

+“You see?”

+“It shows what would happen if you broke the hoof clippings.”

+“No you stupid mutt.”
+Nephalie grabbed the antlers from Ersatzica and forced her to look through it.
+“It shows the true version of that thing.
+And yes, it shows what’s there after we break the lie on it, but it’s more than that.”

+“It can me my true self.”

+“Yes.
+And look.”
+Nephalie turned it on Ersatzica.

+Through the antlers, Ersatzica saw her arms, and her legs.
+They looked exactly like they did without the antlers.
+“But wait, that can’t be right.”

+“It is, Ersatzica.”

+“Let me see my face.
+How can I use it to see my face?”

+“Do you expect it to be any different for your face?”

+“I need to know.”

+“Here.”
+Nephalie took her to a window, where she stretched a brick to cover up the outside, letting the inside reflect like a mirror.

+Ersatzica held the antlers of truth up to the makeshift mirror, eyes closed.
+When I open my eyes, it’ll show me a wolf.
+It’ll show me a wolf.
+I’m a wolf.
+She opened her eyes.
+The shocked yet jubilant expression of an orange feline greeted her.
+Her red hair flowed over her green eyes, around her white muzzle, and down to her orange-striped shoulders.
+“I’m a cat.”
+She smiled.
+She stared at her reflection through the antlers.

+Why am I so happy to see this?
+Did I want to be a cat?
+Have I always wanted this?

+“You happy now?”
+Nephalie interrupted.

+Ersatzica took a deep breath and handed back the antlers.
+“I’m… conflicted.”

+“Well, wolf or cat, it doesn’t matter to me.
+You’re still a pain in my tail.”
+She put the antlers back on the pedestal.

+“Thank you, Nephalie.”
+Ersatzica hugged her.
+“For your help.”

+Nephalie smiled.
+“Don’t let this happen again.”

+“It won’t.”

+Ersatzica latched the boots and opened the locket before she left.